arkane-systems/genie/othersrc/docs/readme.md

 ## CONFIGURATION FILE

 That would be the file _/etc/genie.ini_.
-This defines the secure path (i.e., those directories in which genie will look for the utilities it depends on), and the explicit path to _unshare(1)_, required by _daemonize(1)_, and three settings controlling genie behavior.
+This defines the secure path (i.e., those directories in which genie will look for the utilities it depends on), and the explicit path to _unshare(1)_, required by _daemonize(1)_, and five settings controlling genie behavior.
 Normally, it looks like this:

 ```
 [genie]